Bucks Fizz (album)

-Bucks Fizz is the eponymous debut studio album by the British pop group Bucks Fizz.
+Bucks Fizz is the self-titled debut studio album by the British pop group Bucks Fizz.
 It was released in July 1981, it features their Eurovision-winning song "Making Your Mind Up" as well as the two follow-up singles "Piece of the Action" and "One of Those Nights".
 The album was produced by Andy Hill and released on RCA Records.
 Bucks Fizz has been re-released twice on CD, first in 2004 with bonus tracks and as a two-disc edition in 2015.